 Regulation of campus events:

 Special campus events such as Homecoming, Slope Day, and Senior Days involve coordinated planning across campus.
 Strategies include management of the physical environment, regulation of access to alcohol, and collaboration between campus and community law enforcement agencies.

 Between 2011 and 2014, Cornell joined with colleagues and universities from around the country to address the problem of high-risk drinking by participating in the National College Health Improve Project (NCHIP).
 The NCHIP Learning Collaborative on High-Risk Drinking used evaluation and measurement techniques—including the Plan, Do Study Act (PDSA) Model—to identify and implement strategies to tackle high-risk drinking and the associated harm.

 Cornell regularly collects data related to AOD use through campus surveys.
-Examples of the survey instruments include Cornell’s Alcohol and Social Life Survey (pdf), New Student Survey, PULSE, and annual Slope Day Survey.
-Data trends derived from these surveys will be added to this page in summer, 2017.
+Examples of the survey instruments include Cornell’s Alcohol and Social Life Survey, New Student Survey, PULSE, and annual Slope Day Survey.